 - Lots of United award flights are easily bookable on United.com

-- Booking a Hyatt award night couldn’t be easier – just tick “Hyatt Gold Passport” to see how many points you need for a free night
+- Booking a Hyatt award night couldn’t be easier – just tick “Hyatt Gold Passport” to see how many points you need for a free night, then transfer

-- British Airways is a good level 2
+- British Airways is a great level 2

-- From there, you can learn Flying Blue and Singapore when you have a sec
+- From there, you can learn Flying Blue and Singapore when you’re ready to expand

 Basically, this card is good for peeps who know nothing and need to have it easy.
 AND for those who don’t mind really geeking out and digging around in award charts.